 |Rims||Giant GX03V 27.5″, alloy, double wall|

-Featuring a robust aluminum frame, performance suspension, durable disc brakes on the front and rear, front and rear derailleurs SRAM, and Shimano groupsets, wide tiers, and a comfy saddle, this bike comes ready for the tough roads straight from the shop.
+Featuring a robust aluminum frame, performance suspension, durable disc brakes on the front and rear, front and rear derailleurs SRAM, Shimano groupsets, wide tiers, and a comfy saddle, this bike comes ready for the tough roads straight from the shop.

 Giant Talon 3 comes with a thick and durable ALUXX-Grade Aluminum Frame.
-The manufacturers have successfully balanced between performance and endurance by making a lightweight frame that withstands mountain biking brutality without giving in or deforming.
+The manufacturers have successfully balanced performance and endurance by making a lightweight frame that withstands mountain biking brutality without giving in or deforming.

 Being lightweight allows ultimate control of the ride and leaves you less fatigued since you don’t have to move a lot of weight during the ride.

-Nothing spells out ultimate ride control, like the ability to adjust ride quality when you move from smooth to rough terrain without dismounting from your bike.
+Nothing spells out ultimate ride control like the ability to adjust ride quality when you move from smooth to rough terrain without dismounting from your bike.
 The fork on this mountain bike allows you to do just that.
 The SR Suntour XCT30 HLO frame links up with the frame and has a preloaded adjuster and a lockout feature.

 The Giant Talon 3 comes fitted with responsive Tektro HDC M275 hydraulic disc brakes on both front and rear wheels.
 The brakes have instant responsiveness from the brake levers on each end of the Giant Connect Trail handlebar.

-The instant brake action stops the wheels from moving as soon as they are engaged and releases them for rotation immediately you release pressure from the brake levers.
+The instant brake action stops the wheels from moving as soon as they are engaged and releases them for rotation immediately after you release pressure from the brake levers.
 This allows you to stop mid-slope when going downhill and continue at will.

 Read more: Hydraulic vs. Mechanical Disc Brakes